Challenge Tour - Rys Enock

 Amateur Spanish golfer Jon Rahm claimed his maiden win on the European Tour in Ireland by two strokes.
 In equal second place were England

-s winner in Morocco Jorge Campillo from Spain.
-Mikko Karhonen moved to 121st place in the World Rankings and 17th on the Race to Dubai.
+s Andy Sullivan and Bern Wiesberger from Austria.
+Jon Rahm moved to 8th position in the World Rankings and 1st in the Race to Dubai.

 Ryder Cup 2018Monday, 1/Oct/2018

 Team Europe carried off the 2018 Ryder Cup in France with a victory score of 17.1/2 to 10.1/2.

 2016 Ryder Cup - Hazeltime - Chaska - Minnesota - USA - 30th to 2nd October, 2016.

 The USA Team won the 2016 Ryder Cup with a outstanding victory of 17 points against Europe

 s 11 points.
 This was the heaviest defeat for Europe in over three decades

 At the splendid age of 87 the world famous golfer Arnold Palmer has joined his fellow players in being a past great memory.
 He claimed 92 important victories in his Pro golfing career which started in 1954.
 He was four times a Master winner and two times a Open winner.
 He also was a team player member six times in the USA Ryder Cup Team.